KoalaChelsea/Quora_Question_Pairs/README.md

 ## Results
 ___How you are measuring performance?___

+After data pre-processing, we used distance matrix as the baseline for identifying the Paris of quora question:
+- Cosine: 0.961
+- Manhattan: 2.208
+- Euclidean: 1.830
+- Jaccard: 2.821
+- Minkowski：1.830

-In terms of log loss, the ranking of the performance of the models are (from best to worst):
+After applying different machine learning methods, the ranking of the model performance in term of log loss from best to worst is:
 - Bag-of-Words + Cosine, Manhattan, Eucledian, Jaccard, Minkowst + Random Forest Regressor (0.5934)
 - TF-IDF + Cosine + Logistic Regression (0.6024)
 - TF-IDF + Cosine + MultinomialNB (0.6582)